Demolition derby? Stop Rashford & Man City could rout United with back-to-basics approach | Goal.com

 Consequently, the manner of the victory at Burnley was more important than the three points.

-City dominated from start to finish, with 76 per cent possession and 17 shots on goal, of which eight were on target.
+City dominated from start to finish, with 76 per cent possession and 17 shots, of which eight were on target.

 It was the welcome return of the kind of ridiculous numbers we have come to associate with Guardiola’s side, the thrilling product of the Catalan going back to his tried-and-trusted formula for systematically tearing apart inferior opposition.